zhuNodeJs/bootstrap/site/content/docs/5.0/migration.md

 - Added `.d-grid` to display utilities
 - Added new `gap` utilities (`.gap`) for CSS Grid layouts

+### JavaScript

+- Moved from Popper.js v1 to Popper.js v2
+- Removed `offset` option from our Tooltip/Popover and Dropdown plugins; this can still be achieved using the `popperConfig` parameter.

 ## v5.0.0-alpha2

 ### Sass